Problems with access

 - Close the window.

-- Click Reload on your bowser toolbar.
+- Click Reload on your browser toolbar.

 Safari browser incompatibility - workaround - please use another browser.